 Harry squeezed her hand.
 "Everything will be alright."

 "How can you say that Harry?
 She has to get married!"
-Ron shouted angrily.
+Ron shouted angrily, causing a few younger students to glance at them.

 Hermione let out a sigh.
-So Ron was still in a argumentative mood.
+It appeared Ron was still in an argumentative mood.

-Harry, however, wasn't going to put up with any of this today.
-"Hermione needs us Ron, so you can shove your temper up your arse or go to bed.
+Harry, however, wasn't going to put up with Ron's attitude.
+"Hermione needs us, Ron, so you can shove your temper up your arse or go to bed.
 Your choice."

 Hermione knew this was proof that Ron fancied her.
-Her heart panged, knowing that the two of them would never have a chance now.
+Her heart ached, knowing that the two of them would never have a chance now.
+In all honesty, she couldn't see them working out as a couple, but it still bothered her that the choice had been taken from her.

 Harry rubbed her back, trying to calm her down.
-Hermione was crying now.
+Hermione was crying fully now.

 Harry nodded in agreement.
 "I'm sure Dumbledore is figuring out something right now!
 You'll see!
 Everything will be alright."

 She sighed.
-"I hope your right, because with everything going on, I don't need the added stress of this."
+"I hope you're right, because with everything going on, I don't need the added stress of this."

 Harry grinned.
 "Don't worry."